northwesternfintech/NUTC/README.md

-# NUTC Monorepo
+# ACM ICAIF 2023

-This monorepo holds all relevant repositories for the Northwestern Trading Competition project.
-The details of each are described below.
+This repository is for FinRL Contest at ACM ICAIF 2023.
+It is adapted from the Northwestern Trading Competition project.

 ## Exchange
 The exchange is the core of the trading competition.
 It handles spawning in algorithm wrappers, receiving and matching orders, and many other tasks.